MicrosoftDocs/architecture-center/docs/aws-professional/services.md

 # AWS to Azure services comparison

 This article helps you understand how Microsoft Azure services compare to Amazon Web Services (AWS).
-Whether you are planning a multicloud solution with Azure and AWS, or migrating to Azure, you can compare the IT capabilities of Azure and AWS services in all categories.
+Whether planning a multi-cloud solution with Azure and AWS or migrating to Azure, you can compare the IT capabilities of Azure and AWS services in all categories.

-This article compares services that are roughly comparable.
-Not every AWS service or Azure service is listed, and not every matched service has exact feature-for-feature parity.
+This article compares roughly comparable services, for example, not every AWS or Azure service is listed, and not every matched service has exact feature-for-feature parity.

-## Azure and AWS for multicloud solutions
+## Azure and AWS for multi-cloud solutions

 As the leading public cloud platforms, Azure and AWS each offer a broad and deep set of capabilities with global coverage.
-Yet many organizations choose to use both platforms together for greater choice and flexibility, as well as to spread their risk and dependencies with a multicloud approach.
+Yet many organizations choose to use both platforms together for greater choice and flexibility and to spread their risk and dependencies with a multi-cloud approach.
 Consulting companies and software vendors might also build on and use both Azure and AWS, as these platforms represent most of the cloud market demand.

 For an overview of Azure for AWS users, see [Introduction to Azure for AWS professionals](./index.md).